 - All computers are in the same VLAN.

-- Switch has a default configuration.
+- The switch has a default configuration.

-With the default configuration on the switch, all computers are in the same VLAN so they can ping each other:
+With the default configuration on the switch, all computers are in the same VLAN, so they can ping each other: